MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/commit.md

 - Doc changes in `README.md`.
     - Update a list of contributors.
 (A GH bot can handle this for you)
     - Update a table of contents.
+- Code changes.
+    - Perform lint fixes.
+    - Perform package upgrades.

 ## Samples

-A placeholder step is used too modifies files in the workspace.
+A placeholder step is used to modify files in the workspace.
 Replace it with something more suitable.
 Such as building your app or applying lint and formatting fixes.

 ### No action